dalenoe/LookingGlass/README.md

 # LookingGlass
+### v1.4.0

+This project has been modified for Dino's Workshop.
+Have any suggestions?
+Submit an issue.

+Our version is made to work on the Ubuntu operating system, though it should be fairly easy to tweak for other linux flavors.

 ## Overview

 LookingGlass is a user-friendly PHP based looking glass that allows the public (via a web interface) to execute network commands on behalf of your server.

-Current version: v1.3.2

-It's recommended that everyone updates their existing install!

 ## Features

 * Automated install via bash script
 * IPv4 & IPv6 support
 * Live output via long polling
-* Multiple themes
+* Bootstrap theme
 * Rate limiting of network commands

 ## Implemented commands